ministryofjustice/care-arrangement-plan/README.md

 Now to run the app, run `npm run start:dev`, which will start the app (by default on port 8001), with hot reloading enabled.

-### Running with Valkey
+### Running with a cache

-When deployed to an environment with multiple pods we run applications with an instance of Valkey/Elasticache to provide a distributed cache of sessions.
-The app is, by default, configured not to use Valkey when running locally.
-In order to use Valkey locally, set the `VALKEY_ENABLED` environment variable to true, and start Valkey by running
+When deployed to an environment with multiple pods we run applications with an instance of Redis/Elasticache to provide a distributed cache of sessions.
+The app is, by default, configured not to use Redis when running locally.
+In order to use Redis locally, set the `CACHE_ENABLED` environment variable to true, and start Redis by running

 ```shell
 docker compose up -d
 ```

-The app will now connect to Valkey when running.
+The app will now connect to Redis when running.

 ### Running in Docker